-Use a torque wrench to tighten SMA connections to 8 in. lb.
+Use the torque wrench supplied with the 4200A-SCS to tighten the SMA connections to 8 in. lb.

 Figure 15: Basic pulse generator connections

 Using an adapter cable to connect pulse card to DUT

 The following figure shows an example of how to make pulse card connections to the device under test (DUT) using the supplied SMA to SSMC adapter cable.